 Herbs, Spices, and Flavorings

 Having the right herbs, spices, and flavorings around makes a huge difference in my vegan kitchen.
-You can turn any boring dish into something amazing with the right seasonings.
+You can turn any bland dish into something unique with the right seasonings.

-The good news is that most of these ingredients have a fairly long shelf-life, when stored properly.
+The good news is that most of these ingredients have a reasonably long shelf life when stored properly.
 Want to check if your spices are still good?
-See if they past the sniff test.
+See if they pass the sniff test.
 Most herbs are aromatic, so if you can still smell them, they’re still good to use.

 - Salt (both sea salt and table salt)